 The Q Symposium is held annually at the historic Q Station, the former quarantine site of Sydney Harbour.
 Structured along thematic lines, each gathering explores research and policy questions corresponding to the latest developments in quantum innovation.

-- Q1 examines how sensitive, relative, and dependent the global events driving world politics are upon observational, theoretical, and practical interventions
+- Q1 examined how the global events driving world politics are relative to and dependent upon observational, theoretical, and practical interventions.

-- Q2 asks why the radical disjunctures of WWI, WWII and quantum theory changed everything but, pace Einstein, our way of thinking about international peace and security
+- Q2 asked why the radical disjunctures of WWI, WWII and quantum theory changed everything but our way of thinking about international peace and security.

-- Q3 investigates the most recent developments in quantum mind, matter and metaphysics that are converging into a quantum moment
+- Q3 investigated the recent developments in quantum mind, matter and metaphysics that are converging into a quantum moment.

-- Q4 considers intellectual, ethical and policy guidelines for when quantum computing, communication and intelligence become operational
+- Q4 considered intellectual, ethical and policy guidelines for when quantum computing, communication and intelligence become operational.

 - Q5 assessed the geopolitical and ethical risks and benefits of a quantum race.

 - Q6 moves from exploration to application, to assess advantages emerging not only from quantum technologies but from quantum heuristics, aesthetics and ethics.